thedoggybrad/Frame-Blocker-Filter/README.md

 Note: It can broke something or make something disappear on a webpage.
 I will not be liable in case of using this filter due to an undesirable effect.
 <br>
 <br>
 It is super efficient in blocking Frames, so use it correctly.
+Also, it can block video embeds like YouTube.